 What Part of the Chicken is Best for Making Chicken Karahi?

-If you have to use chicken breast, keep the slices big so it won’t get dry while cooking, also add more spices.
+If you must use chicken breast, keep the slices big so it won’t get dry while cooking.

 - 3 skinless and boneless chicken thighs cut into cubes